Kate Bock Heats Up Instagram In Sexy Cowboy Hat & Crop Top

 “Beautiful picture,” another wrote.

-Earlier this week, The Inquisitr reported that Kate sizzled in another NSFW shot, this time a swimsuit.
-In the stunning photo, Bock showed off the body that made her famous while clad in a skimpy white swimsuit with a graphic tee on the top.
-In the first photo in the series of two, the Sports Illustrated bombshell leaned against a clear-colored balcony while striking a pose while flaunting her killer legs to the camera.
+Earlier this week, The Inquisitr reported that Kate sizzled in another NSFW shot, this time while wearing a swimsuit.
+In the stunning photo, Bock showed off the body that made her famous while wearing a graphic tee on the top of her skimpy white suit.

-That shot garnered a ton of attention with over 14,000 likes and 120-plus comments.
-Slay all day.
+In the first photo in the series of two, the Sports Illustrated bombshell leaned against a clear-colored balcony while striking a pose as she flaunted her killer legs for the camera.
+That shot garnered more than 14,000 likes and 120-plus comments.
+She slayed all day.